IB Computer Science: A Complete Guide (2025)

 Exploring career opportunities with IB Computer Science

-According to a report by the UK's Department for Digital, Culture, Media and Sport (DCMS), the digital sector grew nearly six times faster than any other sector in the UK in 2021, demonstrating the exponential growth in this field.
+According to a 2024 report by the UK's Department for Digital, Culture, Media and Sport (DCMS), the digital sector grew four to five times faster than any other sector in the UK from 2019 to 2022.
+With the sector's rapid growth, the demand for computer science professionals is on a significant rise which means the skills and knowledge gained from studying IB Computer Science can open doors to a plethora of exciting and lucrative career opportunities:

 Studying IB Computer Science doesn't just prepare you for tech-related roles.
 According to Tech Nation, a significant portion of the digital tech jobs are in non-tech industries, such as finance and health.